OuterHavenLLC/App/README.md

 * Members may search for and vote on other Member's Polls.

 ### Platform Improvements
+* Extensions have been consolidated into a single database, and a new Extension manager has been created.
 * We've streamlined the means by which most content is rendered by consolidating functionality under a new GetContentData() Core object.
 * A new PurgeContent() Core object efficiently and permanently purges content and its dependencies from the platform, either purging individual content from their respective SaveDelete views or bulk purging marked content via the new Purge cron job.